edvinand/nRF52_peripherals_tutorial/README.md

 1. Find the template_project from nRF5_SDK_15.3.0_59ac345\examples\peripheral\template_project
 2. Create a copy of the template_project folder and rename it to nRF52_peripherals_tutorial
 3. Open the template_pca10040.emProject Segger Embedded Studio project found in nRF52_peripherals_tutorial\pca10040\blank\ses
-4. Search for micro-ecc in the sdk_config.h file, and make sure all the defines containing this string is defined to 0.
-5. Remove the library (.a) file from the nRF_micro-ecc folder in the project explorer view on the left hand side.
+4. Remove the nRF_micro_ecc library (micro_ecc_lib_nrf52.a) file from the nRF_micro-ecc folder in the project explorer view on the left hand side.
-6. Now the project should compile.
+5. Now the project should compile.

 ### 1 - Blink an LED using a busy-wait loop
 Goal: Blink an LED by keeping the CPU in a busy-wait loop.